microsoft/BotFramework-Composer/docs/setup-yarn.md

 ```
 yarn startall
 ```
-  This command starts the Composer authoring application and the CSharp Bot runtime.
+  This command starts the Composer authoring application and the bot runtime.

 ## Open Composer in a browser
 To use Composer open a browser and navigate to the address after the message `Compiled successfully`, as seen below where the address is https://localhost:3000.